total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 Now, `AvatarImageProps` is decoupled from `User`.
 We can move `User` around, split it into separate interfaces, or even delete it, and `AvatarImageProps` will be unaffected.

 In this particular case, decoupling feels like the right choice.
 This is because `User` and `AvatarImage` are separate concerns. `User` is a data type, while `AvatarImage` is a UI component.
 They have different responsibilities and different reasons to change.
 By decoupling them, `AvatarImage` becomes more portable and easier to maintain.

+What can make decoupling a difficult decision is that deriving can make you feel 'clever'. `Pick` tempts us because it uses a more advanced feature of TypeScript, which makes us feel good for applying the knowledge we've gained.
+But often, it's smarter to do the simple thing, and keep your types decoupled.

 ### When Deriving Makes Sense